-Statements explaining an instructor's academic integrity policy for a course are to be included in the course syllabus.
+Statements explaining an instructor's academic integrity policy for a course must be included in the course syllabus.

-An instructor accusing a student of academic dishonesty must follow the University's procedure for handling allegations of academic dishonesty provided in the Academic Administrative Policies and Procedures Manual, G-9.
-Sanctioning guidelines for academic integrity violations are provided.
+An instructor accusing a student of academic dishonesty must follow the University's procedure for handling allegations of academic dishonesty.
+Sanctioning guidelines for academic integrity violations are presented.

 A student who is in violation of the academic integrity policy may receive a lower grade or a failing grade as an academic sanction.
 A student may also receive a disciplinary warning, disciplinary probation, or an XF symbol on his/her transcript as a disciplinary sanction.